 Buying Unnecessary Baby Stuff

 Do you know how much it costs to have a baby?
-According to the book “Baby Bargains” by Denise Fields, a baby will cost your household an average of $7,000 in the first year alone.
-However, the cost can be much higher that that.
-With a price tag like that, it’s important to spend money wisely.
+According to the book “Baby Bargains” by Alan and Denise Fields, a baby will cost your household an average of $7,000 in the first year alone.
+However, the price tag can be much higher than that, so it’s important to spend money wisely.

-So, stick to buying only what is necessary.
-For instance, do you really need to purchase a Playtex Baby Diaper Genie Complete Diaper Pail at Target for $34.99?
+Stick to buying only what’s necessary.
+For instance, do you really need to purchase a Playtex Baby Diaper Genie Complete Assembled Diaper Pail at Target for $37.49?
 Or could you just recycle grocery bags to dispose of dirty diapers?

 Betting on Lottery Tickets